Sternbach-Software/Media-Player-Animations/README.md

 ![GIF](https://github.com/shmueldabomb441/MediaPlayerAnimations/blob/4301ea88b7718a28e6482bf8ad61d7cc8b81a7cd/rewind_gif.gif)

 You can change how far it rotates by editing the value of `android:valueTo`.

 You can change the icon that rotates to a different icon (with a different interval) without changing the animation by just swapping out the `android:drawable="@drawable/ic_rewind"` value in `anim_rewind.xml` and adding the `group` tag to the new icon in the same place as it is in `ic_rewind.xml`.

+Note that the above GIF animation is a slowed-down version of the actual animation.
+To adjust the animation speed, change the milliseconds value of `android:duration="200"` in `animator_rewind.xml`.

 ### /drawable/ic_rewind.xml